Share This Article

 TL;DR—Consumers are relying on merchants and carriers to deliver the things they need most, especially in this era of contactless shopping.
 But with no accurate way to know when packages are going to arrive, no guarantees, and increased theft, your customers are being left in the dark.

 No matter what causes a package to be seemingly lost in the ether, customers are still going to turn to you with their WISMO questions, and it’s important to be ready with answers.
-While some of these underlying problems are out of your control, the typical online retailer has more power than they think when it comes to stopping these issues at the source.
+While some of these underlying problems are out of your control, the typical ecommerce retailer has more power than they think when it comes to stopping these issues at the source.

-WISMO: The true cost to online stores
+The true cost of WISMO to online stores

 Make no mistake about it: WISMO calls are the worst.
 They waste time and resources, and unless your business is set up with the right tracking tools, these questions are rarely met with answers that satisfy your antsy customers.